Paying for care provided in a residential or nursing home

 Do I get a choice about which care home I live in?

 If you're paying for your own care, you can choose which care home to live in.
-If you choose to live in an out of borough care home whilst paying for your own care, you will usually become ordinarily resident in that area.
-This means that any future requests for support with funding your care and support needs should be made to the local authority where the care home is situated.
+If you choose to live in an out of borough care home, whilst paying for your own care, you will usually become ordinarily resident in that area.
+This means that any future requests for support with funding your care and support needs should be made to the Council where the care home is situated.

 If the Council are paying some or all of your care costs, you still have the right to choose your care home, provided that:

-• To do so would not cost the local authority more than the amount we usually pay for accommodation of that type
+- to do so would not cost the Council more than the amount they usually pay for accommodation of that type

-• The provider of the accommodation is willing to enter into a contract with the Council to provide the care on the local authority’s terms and conditions
+- the provider of the accommodation is willing to enter into a contract with the Council to provide the care on their terms and conditions

 The Council must ensure at least one accommodation option is available and affordable.